INSIGHT Conference Series | III

 Unpacking diversity is no easy task.
 Enacting it is even harder.
 With INSIGHT 2021, the goal is therefore to provide a transdisciplinary, rationally based platform in which psychedelic research and therapy can be discussed openly, critically, and from multiple perspectives.
 We take care that the multitude of voices and perspectives on this conference will allow for meaningful, salient conversations to occur.
 With this conference taking place on-site in Berlin and online via Airmeet, we want to give anyone interested in the field the opportunity to join us for these conversations.
 In this spirit, we also created the INSIGHT Diversity Fund as part of the MIND Academy Diversity Program, to make INSIGHT more accessible, regardless of socioeconomic status.

-If you agree or disagree with some of the points that were mentioned here, or, if you are just curious to learn more about our take on diversity, attending the INSIGHT conference is a good starting point to directly engage with these ideas.
+If you agree or disagree with some of the points that were mentioned here, or, if you are just curious to learn more about our take on diversity, you can access the recorded content from the INSIGHT conference here if you have an active MIND Membership.